 Louisiana Baptist Convention President Eddie Wren challenged messengers about passing their faith to the next generation.
 Referencing Psalm 78, Wren said God has proclaimed that we must witness to and disciple "the generation to come."
-Wren is pastor of First Baptist Church, Rayville.
-First Baptist Church of Natchitoches presents By Staff Louisiana Baptist Message RUSTON (LBM) - A exceptional lineup of speakers made point after point that Louisiana Baptists must be more intentional in imprinting the next generation, the nation and the world with the Gospel.
-EDDIE WREN In his message on "Marking the Next Generation," LBC President Eddie Wren issued a call to pass a living faith onto the next generation.
-Referencing Psalm 78, Wren said God proclaimed CELEBRATE that we must witness to and disciple "the generation to come.
+Wren is pastor of First Baptist Charles Page 1814.
+By Staff Louisiana Baptist Message RUSTON (LBM) - A exceptional lineup of speakers made point after point that Louisiana Baptists must be more intentional in imprinting the next generation, the nation and the world with the Gospel.
+EDDIE WREN In his message on "Marking the Next Generation," LBC President Eddie Wren issued a call to pass a living faith onto the next generation Referencing Psalm 78, Wren said God proclaimed that we must witness to and disciple "the generation to come."
 "As we think about imprinting the next generation, we do not need a new gimmick or a new tool," said Wren, pastor of First Baptist Church in Rayville.
 "Instead we need folks who are more interested in the old, old story of Jesus and His love than they are about the things of the world."
 Wren said parents have a duty to disciple their own children and share with them about how God blesses His own, especially in times of trouble.
-Stories of God's provision and miraculous power will help them under- December 7 @ 6:00 pm December 9 @ 6:00 pm First Baptist Church Natchitoches ~ 508 2nd St.

-TMAS SEASON stand God's faithfulness, and their confidence in Him will grow, he said.
+Stories of God's provision and miraculous power will help them understand God's faithfulness, and their confidence in Him will grow, he said.
 Wren said the older generation can build relationships by mentoring and involving youth in ministry opportunities.
-The faithful must disciple the coming generations," he said.
+"The faithful must disciple the coming generations," he said.
 "If we do not testify and set the example they will be tossed here and there by the deceitfulness of the enemy.
-But if we set the example and invest in their lives, training them to walk after Christ, notice they will not be like their fathers -- a stubborn and rebellious generation.
+But if we set the example and invest in their lives, training them to walk after Christ, notice they will not be like their fathers-a stubborn and rebellious generation.
 They'll not be a generation who did not prepare its heart and who are not faithful to God.
 They will be faithful."
 NIK RIPKEN During three Bible study sessions, Nik Ripken, founder of Nik Ripken Ministries and author of the book "The Insanity of God," reminded messengers of the persecution Christians face in other parts of the world.
 Ripken and his wife, Ruth, traveled the globe to collect stories from Christians who were tortured for their faith, and found these individuals were not victims but victors for the great courage they experienced under extreme circumstances.
 Ripken said he and his wife encountered more than 100 Muslims who had converted to Christianity.
 Some had traveled to three See IMPRINT, page 9

-Call me to maximize your retirement income.
+State or Government Employees Call me to maximize your retirement income.
 How to participate in market gains and be 100% protected from market losses.
 Even if you are still working and age 59 or above we can help.

 CALL TODAY!